theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 # Engine.jsx

 Welcome to the root of the project!
 Everything that makes Project-Alpha tick is routed through this file.
+This file is host to the [GameCore.jsx](./Doc-GameCore.md) file which is used to import most core systems in the game.
 There is a lot going on in this file which will be broken down into categories to better understand the role and order of everything inside.

 The flow of this file is as follows: